NadhaIrshad/Computer-Vision-for-Robotic-Sorting-using-Raspberry-Pi-/Color Detection/readme.md

-**Title:** Color Detection Algorithm Using Raspberry Pi and Pi Camera Module
+** Color Detection Algorithm Using Raspberry Pi and Pi Camera Module **

 **1. Introduction**
 This report details the implementation and workflow of a real-time color detection algorithm using a Raspberry Pi and a Pi Camera module.
 The algorithm captures live video frames, processes them to detect specific colors (yellow, blue, and green), and provides instructions based on the detected colors.